Commercial Felony Streaming Act: Status

 The bill was considered in committee and introduced to the full chamber during the 2011 congressional session.
 However, it never received a vote on the Senate floor, and its content was consolidated months later into the Stop Online Piracy Act which was ultimately never passed.
+In 2020, another bill with similar characteristics, the Protecting Lawful Streaming Act, which was specifically tailored to only target willful copyright infringement, was passed and signed into law by President Donald Trump.